iiisrobotics/bulldog_ws/DOCUMENTATION.md

     1. Documentation

-        Follow the official documentation to install the ROS wrapper for Realsense cameras.
+        Follow the official documentation to install the ROS wrapper for Realsense cameras from **source**!!!.

         https://github.com/IntelRealSense/realsense-ros.